NataliaCzeladka/its-just-a-phase/README.md

 - [Am I responsive?](https://ui.dev/amiresponsive) - used to check the site's responsiveness and to create mockups.
 - [Balsamiq](https://balsamiq.com/wireframes/) - used to create wireframes.
-- [Bootstrap v5.3](https://getbootstrap.com/) - used to assist with responsiveness by utilizing its layout elements and responsive navigation.
+- [Bootstrap v5.3](https://getbootstrap.com/) - used to assist with responsiveness by utilizing its components and layout elements.
 - [Coolors](https://coolors.co/) - used to create the colour palette.
 - [Font Awesome](https://fontawesome.com/) - used to provide icons across the website.
 - [Fontpair](https://www.fontpair.co/all) - used for font pairing.